geoffroypeeters/deeplearning-101-audiomir_book/_sources/task_coverdetection.md

 ## How is the task evaluated ?

-We rank the distances (from the smallest to the largest) and evaluate what is the position in this ranked-list of the version corresponding to $A$.
+We rank the distances (from the smallest to the largest) and evaluate what is the position in this ranked-list $A$ of the first match with the query.

 If we denote by
-- $A$ the ranked list corresponding to query $q$ of length $K$
+- $A$ the ranked list (of length $K$) corresponding to a query $q$
 - $a_i$ its $i^{th}$ element,
 - $A^k=\{a_i\}_{i \; \in \; 1 \ldots k}$ the $k$ first ranked items,
 - $rel(q,a_i)$ the relevance of items $a_i$, i.e. whether the item $a_i$ has the same work-id than $q$: $w(a_i)==w(q)$.